evandisoft/RedOnion/DevDocs/EvansDevelopmentPhilosophy.md

 However, it may bug some people, so this is my defense of some of the code I have written that looks sloppy.

-This project would not have been feasible if was not comfortable with writing some sloppy code.
+This project would not have been feasible for me if was not comfortable with writing some sloppy code.